sterlingwes/meteor-pagemaster/README.md

 # Pagemaster

-Plug-and-play pagination module for Meteor that actually limits records published to the client.
+Pagination module that actually limits records sent to the client, and provides prefabbed template helpers for manual and infinite scroll loading.

 ### Installation